 Here are 4 ways to have an eco-friendly period.

-1. Plastic-free tampons/pads – My favorite is Natracare but there are many brands that make organic cotton, plastic-free, chemical-free, and perfume-free menstrual products.
+1. Plastic-free tampons/pads – My favourite’s are Natracare and Rael but there are many brands that make organic cotton, plastic-free, chemical-free, and perfume-free menstrual products.
 I know I feel so much better knowing there aren’t a ton of chemicals right next to my hoo-ha.